AndrewCzh/SDE-project/README.md

 - Function todo
    - randomly generates ingredients for different dishes
    - basic login/enter page
-   - click on the ingredients and verify if the chosen ingredients match with the ones given by the random generator
+   - select the ingredients
-   - collects money if finished(if exceed the goal)
+   - collects money if finished
-   - ...
+   - select the cooking tool
+   - verify if ingredients and the cooking tool are correct and then customer will pay
+   - check if player gain enough money
 - Write some backend functions (basic login/enter page, logout/exit page)